 It was earlier known as Sir Dorabji Tata Graduate School of Social Work but it was renamed as the Tata Institute of Social Sciences in the year of 1944.
 The year 1964 was an important landmark in the history of the Institute, when it was recognized as a Deemed University by the University Grants Commission (UGC) of India.

 Since then, the TISS has been expanding continuously in terms of educational programs and infrastructure.
 And now the institute is offering various programs in different streams like health and hospital administration, human resource management, personnel management, research methodology and so on.
 However, it offers one of best post graduate courses in Human Resources Management (HRM) in Asia.

 National Entrance Test (TISS-NET) is computer based.
-It will be held on January 10, 2015 from 2 pm to 3.40 pm in 35 centres (below mentioned) in different parts of the country.
+It will be held in January , 2018 in 35 centres (below mentioned) in different parts of the country.

 Note: The Institute may cancel any test centre and/or assign a nearby centre to a candidate, if the situation so demands.